COVID-19 Financial Impact Fund

 - review of all department budgets; focus on efficiency without compromising student programs

 What are the financial consequences Taft faces in light of COVID-19?

 Last spring, the cost savings from the cancellation of dining, co-curriculars, and some events will offset the loss of tuition revenue (in the form of credit/refund for remote learning this spring).

-What other areas of exposure does the school face should the pandemic present uncertainty to the on-campus viability of the 20-21 academic year?
+What other areas of exposure does the school face as the pandemic continues to bring some degree of uncertainty to the 20-21 academic year?

-Should broad government-imposed travel bans come into play across the globe, many international students will not be able to return to campus.
+All students will remain at home from November 24 (Thanksgiving break) until the opening of the spring semester in January.
+We have asked students to take all of their belongings home with them at that time.
+Should broad government-imposed travel bans come into play across the globe, international students may not be able to return to campus.
 Taft enrolls close to 120 international students who provide 20% of the school's tuition revenue.

-Continued remote learning will present the school with the need for six-figure investment in technology infrastructure and software licenses.
+A shift to fully remote, then hybrid learning continues to present the school with the need for a substantial investment in technology infrastructure and software licenses.